ember-learn/tool-new-release/README.md

 This is a tool to help the learning team with the ember.js releases for the 6-week cycle.

-At the moment, the following steps of the [learning team process](https://github.com/ember-learn/handbook/blob/master/ember-releases.md) are implemented:
+At the moment, the following steps of the [learning team release process](https://github.com/ember-learn/handbook/blob/master/ember-releases.md) are implemented:

 1. - [x] Guides
 2. - [x] API documentation